Computational & Data Sciences (Interdisciplinary PhD)

 Students will choose one of four focus tracks: Political Science, Psychological & Brain Sciences, Social Work & Public Health, or Computational Methodologies.
 Depending on the track, students must complete the following domain depth requirements:

-- Political Science track: Students must complete three substantive classes in one subfield (e.g., American politics, comparative politics, international relations) from a specified list for each subfield as well as a research design course (Pol Sci 540).
+- Political Science track: Students must complete three substantive courses in one subfield (e.g., American politics, comparative politics, international relations) from a specified list for each subfield as well as a research design course (Pol Sci 540).

 - Social Work & Public Health track: Students must complete a three-course core doctoral seminar series, including conceptual foundations of social science, advanced research methods, and a theory seminar, either in public health or social work.
 Students will also be required to take an advanced substantive course from an approved list in their area of interest.